 As you can see there are a variety of use cases for chatbots.
 Businesses across a wide spectrum of industries can benefit from automation.
 Contact us today for customer solutions and ideas on how you can improve customer communication with the help of bots.

 That wraps part 2 of our industry guide to chatbots.
-We’ll cover more industries and use cases in the coming months but in the meantime are there any use cases you think we missed that should be included?
+Are there any use cases you think we missed that should be included?
 Leave your thoughts below in the comments section.